Aftaputra/Microscope-OF/docs/source/plugins/structure.rst

 Basic extension structure
 =========================

-An extension starts as a simple instance of :py:class:`openflexure_microscope.common.flask_labthings.extensions.BaseExtension`.
+An extension starts as a simple instance of :py:class:`labthings.server.extensions.BaseExtension`.
 Each extension is described by a single ``BaseExtension`` instance, containing any number of methods, API views, and additional hardware components.

-In order to access the currently running microscope object, use the :py:func:`openflexure_microscope.common.flask_labthings.find` function, with the argument ``"org.openflexure.microscope"``.
+In order to access the currently running microscope object, use the :py:func:`labthings.server.find` function, with the argument ``"org.openflexure.microscope"``.
 Likewise, any new components attached by other extensions can be found using their full name, as above.

 A simple extension file, with no API views but application-available methods may look like:

 .. code-block:: python

-    from openflexure_microscope.common.flask_labthings.extensions import BaseExtension
+    from labthings.server.extensions import BaseExtension
-    from openflexure_microscope.common.flask_labthings.find import find_component
+    from labthings.server.find import find_component

     def identify():